Karl Gustafsson

-Karl "Köping" Gustafsson (16 September 1888 – 20 February 1960) was a Swedish football player who competed at the 1908, 1912 and 1920 Summer Olympics.
+Karl "Köping" Gustafsson (16 September 1888 – 20 February 1960) was a Swedish football player who competed at the 1908, 1912, and 1920 Summer Olympics.

 Career

 Club career

 On club level, Gustafsson represented IFK Köping, Köpings IS, Djurgården, Hallstahammar, and Westmannia.
 He won two Svenska Mästerskapet with Djurgården.

 International career

-In 1912 he played as midfielder one match in the main tournament as well as one match in the consolation tournament.
+On 12 July 1908, Gustafsson scored Sweden's first ever international goal in the team's first match, an 11–3 win over Norway.
+In 1912 he played as a midfielder in one match in the main tournament as well as one match in the consolation tournament.
 In the 1920 tournament he was also a part of the Swedish football team, as well as in the 1924 tournament, where he did not play.

 In total, Gustafsson made 32 appearances for Sweden and scored 22 goals.